Thursday 2 December 2010

 Shortlist?

-- Friend Dave takes a sozzled tumble and managed to smash his own head in to the extent of requiring almost immediate brain surgery and widespread panic amongst family and friends.
+It has been a incident-packed month or since I last posted on here, here's the abridged version - - Friend Dave takes a sozzled tumble and managed to smash his own head in to the extent of requiring almost immediate brain surgery and widespread panic amongst family and friends.
 Fine now, Facebook image of his 40+ stapled head can be found readily online, but the whole thing was scary for all involved.

 - Nana Burr, stepmother of Father Fisher, dies after a long struggle with leukemia.
 Funeral attended, I nearly break right at the end but cover well by closely inspecting random nearby tombstones to hide wobbly lip.
 The phrase "see you at the next one" is banded about by the elders to many chuckle but also actually quite true.
 Also definately have the vibe that my parents have now moved up a generation, and brother David and I are now officially Adults.
 Further compounded by...